 The Socialist Republic of Vietnam is an authoritarian state ruled by a single party, the Communist Party of Vietnam (CPV).
-The most recent National Assembly elections, held in 2011, were neither free nor fair, despite limited competition among CPV-vetted candidates.
+The most recent National Assembly elections, held on May 22, were neither free nor fair, despite limited competition among CPV-vetted candidates.
+The National Assembly delayed the implementation of several laws passed in 2015 affecting the rights of citizens, including a new penal code, criminal procedure code, and law on custody and temporary detention.
 Civilian authorities maintained effective control over the security forces.

 Other human rights abuses included arbitrary and unlawful deprivation of life; police attacks and corporal punishment; arbitrary arrest and detention for political activities; continued police mistreatment of suspects during arrest and detention, including the use of lethal force and austere prison conditions; and denial of the right to a fair and expeditious trial.
 The judicial system was opaque and lacked independence, and political and economic influences regularly affected judicial outcomes.
-The government limited freedom of speech and suppressed dissent; exercised control over and censorship of the press; restricted internet freedom and freedom of religion; maintained often-heavy surveillance of activists; and continued to limit privacy rights and freedoms of assembly, association, and movement.
+The government limited freedom of speech and suppressed dissent; exercised control over and censored the press; restricted internet freedom and freedom of religion; maintained often-heavy surveillance of activists; and continued to limit privacy rights and freedoms of assembly, association, and movement.
 The government continued to control registration of nongovernmental organizations (NGOs) closely, including human rights organizations.
-Authorities restricted visits by human rights NGOs that did not agree to government oversight.
-Authorities and NGOs recorded higher numbers of human trafficking victims, possibly attributable to growing demand among neighboring countries as well as the country’s decision in 2012 to improve its efforts to track and investigate cases.
+Authorities restricted visits by human rights NGOs and foreign press agencies that did not agree to government oversight.
+Corruption remained widespread throughout public-sector institutions, including police.
 The government maintained limits on workers’ rights to form and join independent unions and did not enforce safe and healthy working conditions adequately.
 Child labor persisted, especially in agricultural occupations.